basti564/Oculess/README.md

 This option is only needed for the [Make Oculess a "Device Owner"](https://github.com/basti564/Oculess#make-oculess-a-device-owner) section.
 > **Note**
 > If the the "Remove/Check Accounts" button brings you to an empty settings page try the following ADB command to get to the Settings app and manually navigate to the Accounts section.
-> monkey -p com.android.settings -c android.intent.category.LAUNCHER 1
+> adb shell "monkey -p com.android.settings -c android.intent.category.LAUNCHER 1"

 > **Note**
 > If you cannot access the app launcher after this, restart your device